lqhuang/flight-rules/shell.md

 1. [Zero-padding a string/file name in shell script](https://stackoverflow.com/questions/16798770/zero-padding-a-string-file-name-in-shell-script)
 2. [How to zero pad a number or a variable?](http://www.theunixschool.com/2012/04/different-ways-to-zero-pad-number-or.html)

-## Bash: get arguments from command line options
+## Bash: Get arguments from command line options

 References: